ThunderFly-aerospace/docs/avionics/TFCO201/index.md

 # TFCO201 - Airborne CO2 Concentration Sensor

-The TFCO201 sensor is designed for measuring carbon dioxide (CO2) concentrations in airborne applications.
+The TFCO201 sensor is designed to measure carbon dioxide (CO2) concentrations in airborne applications.
 It supports integration with UAVs and can be used with a Pixhawk autopilot system or as a part of the TF-ATMON monitoring system.

 ![TFCO201 sensor](https://github.com/ThunderFly-aerospace/TFCO201/assets/5196729/bca47559-f115-4941-bb79-61ccec8639b7)

-This sensor uses the SCD41 CO2 sensor for high accuracy measurements and includes additional environmental data such as temperature and humidity.
+This sensor uses the SCD41 CO2 sensor for high-accuracy measurements and includes additional environmental data such as temperature and humidity.

 ## Features
 - **CO2 measurement range**: 400 – 5000 ppm